gillescochez/jQuery.doTemplate/README.md

 ## Settings doT

-All the settings exposed are used by doT engine and allows you to customize the template engine.
+All the settings exposed are used by the doT and allows you to customize the template engine.
-You can set your own delimiters by updating the regex experssions.
+You can set your own delimiters by updating the regex expressions.

 ```javascript